itcourseinnepal/ITCourseInNepal/README.md

 - Starting From 16,000 to 1,00,000 or even +

 ### Best Part of BIT
-- Easy and Start From Very Basic
+- Easy and starts from very basic
-- More Practical
+- More practical
-- High Growth Rate
+- High growth rate

 ### Final Year Project
-- Real-World IT Project
+- Real-world IT project

 ### Tips
 - Don't only depend upon a college education
 - Participate in events
 - Improve your skill
 - Learn whats in market
-- Ask Question [Master Kata Bata Garna Milxa]
+- Ask questions [Master Kata Bata Garna Milxa]

 ### IS 3 Years Course Bad?